teal-finance/incorruptible/README.md

 [c2]: https://github.com/teal-finance/incorruptible/blob/main/format/marshal.go

 Then, the entire data bytes are encrypted with AES-GCM 128 bits.
-This encryption adds 16 bytes, including the authentication bytes.
+This encryption adds 28 bytes: 12 bytes for the nonce, and 16 bytes for the GCM tag including the authentication.
+We may split the nonce and trim the GCM tag in a future release… Please share your thoughts.

 Finally, the cipher-text is encoded with BasE91, which produces cookie-friendly tokens